DynaMoHack/DynaHack/doc/build-linux.md

     -DALL_STATIC:BOOL=TRUE

-... to statically link all DynaHack-related libraries into a single `dynahack` binary.
+... to statically link all DynaMoHack-related libraries into a single `dynamohack` binary.
 BEWARE: If this option is changed in a non-clean build directory the results may be unexpected; to avoid this, use `make clean`, or separate build directories for static and dynamic builds.

 If you want to compile with clang and it isn't already set as your default C compiler for your system, put "CC=/usr/bin/clang" in front of the cmake command, like so: